Six Central Indiana Turf Tips

 Timing is crucial when it comes to weed control.
 Applying herbicides too early when temperatures are not warm enough, and applying herbicides too late when temperatures are too hot, is equally a waste of time and will not effectively treat weeds.

-During April and May, Lawn Pride applies a pre-emergent herbicide that blankets into the soil just in time to prevent crabgrass and foxtail from germinating.
-We also apply a 2nd and 3rd application throughout the season to catch any stragglers.
+During March and April, Lawn Pride applies a pre-emergent herbicide that blankets into the soil just in time to prevent crabgrass and foxtail from germinating.

 Below are the top 5 most common weeds found in Indiana lawns: